harshedabdulla/heliaFiles/README.md

 - IPFS (if interacting directly with a local IPFS node)

 ## Installation
-To set up HeliaFiles on your local machine, follow these steps:
+To set up ipfsFiles on your local machine, follow these steps:

 1. Clone the repository:
 ```bash